Rural Vietnamese mourn loved ones feared dead in back of British truck

 British police said on Saturday that they had charged one man, 25-year-old Maurice Robinson of Craigavon in Northern Ireland, with 39 counts of manslaughter and other offences including conspiracy to traffic people.

-Police initially believed the dead were Chinese but Beijing said the nationalities had not yet been confirmed and on Saturday a senior British police officer in charge of identification asked for help from Britain’s Vietnamese community.
+Police initially believed the dead were Chinese, but Beijing said the nationalities had not been confirmed and on Saturday a senior British police officer in charge of identification asked for help from Britain’s Vietnamese community.

 Chinese and Vietnamese officials are now both working closely with British police, the two countries’ embassies have said.
 Vietnamese Prime Minister Nguyen Xuan Phuc ordered government officials to help establish the identities of the victims and look into cases of Vietnamese citizens sent abroad illegally.